Joined: 22 Sep 2008

 If someone has sent you to note 6 of the peacock thread, it is because they are asking you to post the exact message you get from your initial ping attempt, the message you get during and after a power cycle, and the message you get when pinging during and after a hard reset.
 Be sure to post this information in your thread.
 You will ALWAYS get a message/response when you try to ping;(see the first paragraph for note 6, above) be sure to post exactly what those responses are.
 Also post what each light in the front of the router is doing, and whether something is plugged into any lan port.
 We also need to know what you did to brick your router - wrong build?
 WHICH EXACT BUILD DID YOU FLASH?
 Failed to wait?
 What?
 Finally we will need to know what operating system you are using on your computer to assess the message you get.
 POST ALL THIS INFORMATION IF YOU WANT USEFUL ASSISTANCE

-Here is a link on how to put your router in management mode, that has saved some people who thought that their router is bricked:
+Here are links on how to put your router in management mode, that has saved some people who thought that their router is bricked:

 EKO has posted this for the Linksys 610N (Not sure if it works for other Linksys routers too?)